 I just got an email from Quincy who, as a loyal reader of my blog, is also concerned about the satisfaction of the other readers.
 He read a recommendation in the Macwelt newsletter about the 7-port USB 3.0 hub UH7000C from Kensington goes.
 He bought this a few weeks ago and has been using it ever since.

-The special feature of this hub is the feature that it can not only be used as a hub, but that it can also charge two devices at the same time via the USB port.
+The special thing about this hub is the feature that you can not only use it as a hub, but that it can also charge two devices at the same time via the USB port.
 For example an iPhone and an iPad.
-The total amperage that the hub can deliver is 4 amps, so you can expect the usual charging speed of the strong iPhone or iPad power supply when you are limited to two devices at the same time.
-Of course, you can also connect 5 iPhones, but then of course the charging time increases accordingly. ;)
+The total current that the hub can deliver is 4 Ampere, so that you can expect the usual charging speed of the strong iPhone or iPad power adapter when you are limited to two devices at the same time.
+Of course you can also connect 5 iPhones, but then the loading time increases accordingly. ;)

 Quincy wrote me a short version of his review: